david-barbion/linconnect-server/README.md

 **Running**

-Simply run linconnect_server.py to start the server, then start the Android application.
+Simply run `linconnect_server.py` to start the server, then start the Android application.
 The Android application will detect the server and display it in the server list.
 Selecting it will send a test notification to the server.

-**Simple Setup (tested on Ubuntu 13.10)**
+**Simple Setup (tested on Ubuntu 13.10 and 14.10)**

 Enter the following command into a console to install the server, set it to autostart, and run LinConnect.
 The server will be automatically updated daily.